solygambas/unity-projects/Hero Born/README.md

 - writing overloading methods.
 - using the out and ref parameters.
 - working with interfaces and abstract classes.
-- extending classes and preventing namespace conflicts.
+- extending classes and preventing namespace conflicts with type aliasing.
-- leveraging type aliasing.
+- working with stacks, queues and hashsets.

 Based on [Learning C# by Developing Games with Unity 2021](https://www.amazon.com/Learning-Developing-Games-Unity-2021/dp/1801813949) by Harrison Ferrone (6th Edition, 2021).